 Our Social Innovation Lab Approach

-We owe a heartfelt thanks to our Class of 2021 WISIR collaborator and facilitator: Kirsten Wright - PhD student, University of Waterloo.
+We owe a heartfelt thanks to our Class of 2022 Social Innovation Coach: Kirsten Wright - PhD student, University of Waterloo, WISIR.

 Waterloo Institue for Social Innovation and Resilience

 Waterloo Institute for Social Innovation and Resilience (WISIR), is committed to generating trans- and inter-disciplinary knowledge about social innovations and the social innovation process (the dynamics of learning, adaptation, and resilience).

 Our approach is to pursue collaborative research and projects that bridge University of Waterloo departments, involve researchers from around the world, and engage those beyond academia.

 WISIR seeks to mobilize this knowledge through a range of new curriculum offerings and training opportunities - both within and outside of a university setting.

 Wellbeing Waterloo Region is a diverse and connected network working together differently to make transformational change in wellbeing.

 Community wellbeing is shaped by a wide variety of conditions and systems in which individuals and communities are born, grow, work, live, and age.
 Due to this complexity, there is the realization that no single organization, government, or program can tackle or solve the increasingly complex conditions or systems to impact community wellbeing.
 We must work together to create transformative change to truly improve community wellbeing to ensure that no one gets left behind.